sxs-collaboration/spectre/docs/DevGuide/CodeReviewGuide.md

 * Explicit instantiations of functions marked as noexcept should be marked as noexcept as well.
 * Functions that do not throw should be marked `noexcept`.
-If you're unsure and the function does not use an `OptionContext`, mark it `noexcept`.
+If you're unsure and the function does not use an `OptionContext` or is generating python bindings, mark it `noexcept`.
 * Variable names in macros must avoid name collisions, e.g. inside the `PARSE_ERROR` macro you would write
   `double variable_name_avoid_name_collisions_PARSE_ERROR = 0.0;`